albar965/littlenavmap-manual/src/en/SEARCH.rst

 Top Buttons
 ~~~~~~~~~~~

 Available buttons and menu items depend on search tab.
+This chapter explains common buttons and menu items.

 .. _reset-search-button: